abbyghosh/launch-program/README.md

 # SpaceX Launch Programs

-An application to get SpaceX launch programs along with filters like launch year, successful launch and successful landing, built with React (create-react-app).
+A PWA application to get SpaceX launch programs along with filters like launch year, successful launch and successful landing, built with React (create-react-app).
 Its is responsive for Desktop, Tablet and Mobile.

 ## Installation and Setup Instructions